Samsung Galaxy Watch 7: Specs, Ultra & Watch 6 differences, and more

 Samsung told us that much of that extra processing power goes into the revamped health sensor array.
 Although the Galaxy Watch 7 tracks the exact same data as the Galaxy Watch 5 or Watch 6, the bottom sensor has 13 LEDs for heart rate and blood oxygen readings instead of four LEDs.
 Samsung says this new "multi-optical path" gives the Watch 7 94% accuracy during high-intensity workouts, compared to 88% on the last generation.

-Our Galaxy Watch Ultra fitness test showed real-world improvements in heart rate accuracy during workouts, and the Galaxy Watch 7 has the same sensor array, so it should carry over to the cheaper watch.
+Our Galaxy Watch Ultra fitness test showed real-world improvements in heart rate accuracy during workouts, and the Galaxy Watch 7 has the same sensor array, so this health & fitness reliability applies to both watches.

 The Samsung Galaxy Watch 7's curvy new sensor array and orange home button accent